“Behold, I am doing a new thing;

 Deut.
 1:31, ESV

-Once in the desert, the Father keeps an “ultra-close-eye” on all his children.
+Once in the desert, the Father keeps a close-eye on all his children.

-At times of strenuous activity/emotion–he comes and then he carries us.
+At times of strenuous activity/emotion–he comes and carries us.
 He is exceedingly gentle, and he knows precisely what we need, and he sure doesn’t stint on his grace–he pours it out lavishly.

 If you’re in the desert, know that your God is on duty.
 Nothing that comes to you sneaks past His alert observation and consent.
 (And after all, if you think about it, the wilderness is His as well.)